 Churn is like a hole in that boat—no matter the size of your boat, a huge hole in its bottom will undoubtedly challenge you to keep it afloat.

-You can build the top features out there and bring in customers by the boatload, but your business isn’t going to succeed if you are not able to keep them around.
+You can build the top features out there and bring in customers by the boatload, but your business will not succeed if you cannot keep them around.

 And for you to do that, you need to understand churn.